 We know our staff are passionate and high performing.
 We also know that we need to improve the diversity of our staff to reflect our communities.
+A diverse workforce means we get a different range of approaches to problems and different range of solutions.
 This will result in an improvement in our Service and we have initiatives in place for this.
 This includes flexible employment patterns as a priority, to attract and retain the best people.

 We are also continually looking for ways to engage with our communities and review our systems and employment processes.
-This prevents unintended barriers to the recruitment, retention and progression of people from underrepresented groups, and helps bridge the gender pay gap.
+This prevents unintended barriers to the recruitment, retention and progression of people from under-represented groups, and helps bridge the gender pay gap.